[Latest update: November 2020]

 In the remaining locations, it is legal to grow, possess, and use kratom.
 You also do not need a prescription to buy it.

 The FDA does not regulate it at this time.
-There are no regulations on the federal level that would endure the purity and quality of kratom products.
+There are no regulations on the federal level that would ensure the purity and quality of kratom products.
 Therefore, kratom cannot be sold or marketed to treat any sort of condition or disease.
 That means that kratom is legal as long as vendors do not sell it labeled as a dietary supplement.

 To counter that and ensure buyer safety, individual states are taking the initiative to regulate sales, manufacturing, and labeling of kratom products using the Kratom Consumer Protection Act.
 A few states in the US regulate kratom and more consider regulating it.